 Taking the time to learn these skills also shows strong commitment to managing change and making improvements in a business.
 It also shows a willingness to become the best leader possible with a focus on continued professional development.
 Again, this is something that employers will notice.

 Those with a doctoral degree earn a median salary of $1,743 a week, compared to $1,401 for those with a master’s degree and $1,173 for those with a bachelor’s degree, according to the U.S. Bureau of Labor Statistics.
 They also have an unemployment rate of just 1.5 percent.

 Every organization in every industry wants to become the thought leaders in their field.
 But with the wealth of competition, this is not an easy task to accomplish.
 Bringing onboard those with the knowledge and skills learned by earning a DBA can push an organization to further heights.
 DBA degree programs also focus on producing ethical leaders who make research-based decisions.
 That’s a major advantage for employers.

-Those who seek a DBA are typically the sort of the people who are passionate about their profession.
+Those who seek a Doctorate degree or DBA are typically the sort of the people who are passionate about their profession.
 They know that satisfaction in a career is tied to the knowledge that what they do makes a real difference.
 DBA graduates who earn positions of influence in an organization have a direct impact on strategy, process improvement and the overall direction of a company or agency.
 It’s the fulfillment of a lifetime goal.